 We use the mexican flavored shredded chicken in quesadillas, soft tacos, burritos, enchiladas, or tortilla soup.
 If I have more time I tend to lean towards the more time intensive enchiladas (which can be assembled in advance), or if I have less time it is soft tacos or tortilla soup.

-- Chicken Enchiladas with Homemade Chile Gravy Enchilada Sauce
+- A classic favorite from my childhood in Houston is this Tex-Mex version of Chicken Enchiladas with Homemade Chile Gravy Enchilada Sauce.

 4. Lettuce Wraps